'A Very Serious Situation': WHO Says Coronavirus Cases Are Rising In Europe Again

 Reported cases in Spain, France and the U.K. were in the hundreds in June and July.

 However, Kluge said the early September case numbers "should serve as a wake-up call for all of us."
-He said the numbers reflect more comprehensive testing, but also "alarming rates of transmission across the region."
+He said the numbers reflect more comprehensive testing but also "alarming rates of transmission across the region."

 "More than half of European countries have reported a greater than 10% increase in cases in the past two weeks," said Kluge.
-"Of those, seven countries have seen newly reported cases increase more than two-fold in the same period."
+"Of those, seven countries have seen newly reported cases increase more than twofold in the same period."

 "Where the pandemic goes from here is in our hands. ...
-We have fought it back before and we can fight back again," he said.
+We have fought it back before, and we can fight back again," he said.

 Kluge said quarantines should remain in place.